-In this paper, we have presented a characterization of well-composedness for 3D gray-valued images.
-We proved that no local interpolation satisfying $\mathcal{P}$ with one subdivision is able to make 3D well-composed images as soon as we choose the mean operator as interpolation in 1D.
+We have presented a characterization of well-composedness for 3D gray-valued images.
+We have also proved that an only scheme is possible for local interpolation methods, and that it implies that no local interpolation method satisfying \mathcal{P} with one subdivision is able to make 3D well-composed images as soon as we choose the mean operator as interpolation method in 1D.